d3kryption/narrative-documentation/docs/tales/saving-loading/index.md

 ## Changing levels

-Narrative only exists within the current level.
+The [Narrative component](../tales-component/index.md) only exists within the current level.
 It has been created this way for performance since you don't need the Narrative component loaded on every single level (main menu, credits etc...).

 However, many games have multiple levels that the player can change between where the Narrative component needs to transport its data across.